ApusMilba/Interlocking-Model/docs/Technical_Description.md

 7. By succesive occupying and setting free the route elements, the train route is released.
 # H) Block
 1. The simulation of the blocks is simplified to avoid actions on the neighbour stations.
+2. The block doesn't have any input element.
 2. If a section track (D: Streckengleis) gets occupied, the corresponding block changes to the state "blocked", direction to *Testikon*.
 3. To release the block, a train route has to be set and a train has to enter the station *Testikon*.
 4. Exit train route from *Testikon*: By setting a route, the block changes to the state "preblocked" (D: vorgeblockt).
 5. When the corresponding train get on the section track, the block changes to the state "blocked".
 6. When after this the corresponding section track gets free, the block changes to the state "free" (not as in reality!)
 # I) Specialities
+1. Flank protection, method *ban* (*flProtBan*) uses only one element and works only with tracks.
+2. Condition for release resilent route:
+  - last element before target gets free and
+  - element before is free and without a train route set or with train route set in the other direction
+3. Combining or separating trains (D: vereinigen, trennen) is not possible.
+4. Reversing trains (D: wenden) is possible.
+5. Reversing a train (D: Wendezug): is possible, the first route is released with building the second route.
+6. the block doesnot have any input element